 Dr. Rob Moore provides psychological evaluations for MNPS teachers, administrators, staff and dependents to aid in the overall diagnostic and treatment process.
 He received his first PhD from Vanderbilt University, then went on to earn a second doctorate in psychology with an emphasis in health psychology and behavioral medicine.

 Dr. Moore has conducted psychological evaluations in area school systems, in private practice, and for the departments of correction and youth development.
 His subspecialties are diagnosing and treating ADHD, affective disorders and anxiety disorders.
 He maintains an active research agenda and is currently conducting two studies exploring the connections between health and spirituality.

 His past experiences in the school system, along with his practice, studies and health research, have provided the foundation for an integrative healthcare model for those who work in educational settings.
 Dr. Moore is grateful to be a part of the Vanderbilt Health-MNPS wellness program, as well being able to contribute by providing psychological evaluations to the community.

-Dr. Moore lives in Franklin with his wife of 36 years.
-Both he and his wife enjoy spending time with their two grown daughters and granddaughter, as well as walking, traveling and attending college football games, concerts and plays.
+Dr. Moore lives in Franklin with his wife, and they enjoy spending time with their two grown daughters and granddaughter, as well as walking, traveling and attending college football games, concerts and plays.